 The Bicentennial Marian Pilgrimage was a huge success!
 Thank you to all of our pilgrims, participating parishes, sponsors and anyone else who joined us on this historic journey across the Archdiocese.

-The pilgrimage begins Sunday, May 16, 2021 with a Mass at the Our Lady of Fatima Shrine in Russells Point in the Northern area of the Archdiocese.
+The pilgrimage began on Sunday, May 16, 2021 with a Mass at the Our Lady of Fatima Shrine in Russells Point in the Northern area of the Archdiocese.

-From there, a small group of pilgrims will begin this historic pilgrimage with a special statue of Our Lady of Fatima, blessed by Archbishop Schnurr for this occasion.
+From there, a small group of pilgrims began this historic pilgrimage with a special statue of Our Lady of Fatima, blessed by Archbishop Schnurr for this occasion.

-The pilgrimage will last for 33 days, making stops at parishes in every deanery of the Archdiocese, and will be highlighted by four cornerstone family events.
+The pilgrimage lasted for 33 days, making stops at parishes in every deanery of the Archdiocese, and was highlighted by four cornerstone family events.

-The pilgrimage will end at the Cathedral Basilica of St. Peter in Chains on the day of the bicentennial, Saturday, June 19, 2021.
-On that day, the Archbishop will re-consecrate the Archdiocese to Jesus through Mary during a special Mass commemorating the bicentennial.
+The pilgrimage ended at the Cathedral Basilica of St. Peter in Chains on the day of the Bicentennial, Saturday, June 19, 2021.
+On that day, the Archbishop re-consecrated the Archdiocese to Jesus through Mary during a special Mass commemorating the Bicentennial.

 Thursday evening Confessions 6-6:50.
 Procession into church at 6:30 p.m. with Rosary afterwards.
 Mass 7:00 p.m.
 Friday morning Rosary 8:05, Mass at 8:30 a.m., blessing, and procession out.

 Pilgrims will arrive at Bremenfest Park (New Bremen) around 12:15pm and will process through Bremenfest Park.
 This park is a safe and an easy walk with accessible parking.
 There is also an adaptive playground for children with disabilities.